 - Ask your physician if he recommends any medicines or techniques to minimize nausea and vomiting.
 Stopping vomiting can be an important step for preventing dehydration.

 - Never skip an insulin dose because of loss of appetite, nausea, or vomiting.
 Even though you’re not eating or keeping food down, your blood glucose may still be high because of the action of the counterregulatory hormones.
 Frequently monitor your blood and urine, and adjust your insulin dose as needed, with the help of your health-care team.

 - Signs that your condition may be getting worse include continued vomiting, becoming short of breath, or becoming excessively sleepy.
-Let your health-care provider know: He or she may recommend that you go to an emergency room.
+Let your health-care provider know: He may recommend that you go to an emergency room.

 Statements and opinions expressed on this Web site are those of the authors and not necessarily those of the publishers or advertisers.
 The information provided on this Web site should not be construed as medical instruction.
 Consult appropriate health-care professionals before taking action based on this information.